 This morning, I spent time praying about this.

-Let’s pray this scripture over one another. “and pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel,” (Ephesians 6:19).
+Let’s pray this scripture over one another as well.
+“And pray on my behalf, that utterance may be given to me in the opening of my mouth, to make known with boldness the mystery of the gospel,” (Ephesians 6:19).

-I’m asking God about how I can use 2020 and all its challenges as a bridge question into a conversation about the goodness of God.
-What’s your strategy for bold and faithful witness in the coming months?
+Let’s ask God how we can use the many political and global challenges we face in these days as a bridge question into conversations about the confidence we have in these times due to our trust in the goodness of God.
+What’s your strategy for growing as a bold and faithful witness in the coming months?
+Pause for a minute and ask God to show you one step forward you could take this week.

 Therefore having such a hope, we use great boldness in our speech…